LedgerHQ/ledger-live-desktop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
 about: Any feature you find missing in Ledger Live?
 Discuss to suggest feature requests.
-For crypto asset support, please read [#1650](https://github.com/LedgerHQ/ledger-live-desktop/issues/1560).
+For crypto asset support, please read Issue #1650.
 ---

 - [ ] I have checked this feature was not yet requested.